 Betting Against The Odds

 When you bet for the underdog, it is called betting “against the odds.”
-For example, if odds are +300 for the Bears this Sunday, then it is three times more likely that they will lose than win.
+For instance, if the odds are +300 for the Bears this Sunday, then there is a threefold likelihood that they will not win.
 Odds of +300 indicate that if you bet $100, you will win $400, the original amount of your bet plus the profit.

 In Summary: Betting Odds Explained